MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-tracking.md

 Using information about where the user is looking at while uttering a voice command or performing a hand gesture allows for effortlessly channeling the input across the field-of-view.
 Examples include: “Put that there” to quickly and fluently select and position a hologram across the scene by simply looking at a target and destination.

     - **Need for synchronizing multimodal inputs (“leave before click” issue):**
 Combining rapid eye movements with more complex additional inputs (e.g., long voice commands or hand gestures) bears the risk of moving on with your eye gaze before finishing the additional input command.
 Hence, if you create your own input controls (e.g., custom hand gestures), make sure to log the onset of this input or approximate duration to correlate it with what a user had fixated on in the past.

-3. **Subtle feedback for ET input:**
+3. **Subtle feedback for eye tracking input:**
 It is useful to provide feedback if a target is looked at (to indicate that the system is working as intended) but should be kept subtle.
 This may include slowly blending in/out visual highlights or perform other subtle target behaviors, such as slow motions (e.g., slightly increasing the target) to indicate that the system correctly detected that the user is looking at a target, however, without unnecessarily interrupting the user’s current workflow.